fsiegrist/devops-bootcamp-06-artifact-repository/Exercises.md

 **Tasks:**

-You decide to automate the fetching from Nexus and starting the application So you:
+You decide to automate the fetching from Nexus and starting the application.
+So you:
 - Write a script that fetches the latest version from npm repository.
 Untar it and run on the server!
 - Execute the script on the droplet